Pretom58/ZeroWastee_22-49709-3/README.md

 "# Project Simulator"
-This project describes the implimentation of ZeroWastee.
+"This project describes the implimentation of ZeroWastee."